-The Salvation Army rejects the belief that the outward act of baptism is essential to salvation or to growth in grace.
-Rather the outward act of baptism simply represents an inward change of grace that has already occurred in the person.
+ine salvation army rejects the belief that the dutward act or baptism is essential to solvation or to growth in grace.
+Raths the outward act of baptism simply represents an inward change of grace that has already occurred in the person.